 What is "Occult?"

-, which translates to "clandestine, hidden and/or secret".
+The word occult has Latin origins and its root word is "occultus", which translates to "clandestine, hidden and/or secret".
 The word Occult has become a word to refer to "knowledge of the hidden".
 This refers to knowledge not everyone should or can know.
 Often bearing the double-meaning of forbidden or taboo knowledge, it is often used to describe 'paths' that are considered better avoided.
 The word "Occult" is often interchangeable with esoteric and arcane; all three have similar meanings, but differ in certain key aspects.
 In science, it sometimes refers to 'knowledge of the measurable'.

 Magical Organizations, or "Orders", are often referred to as being Occult, as are their teachings and/or practices.